-14 kitchen tools every baker needs and why.
+Here are 14 kitchen tools every baker needs.
+Updated in 2018.

-I’ve been baking for as long as I can remember; it runs in the family.
-It’s what keeps me going and, because of this food blog I’ve built, what pays the bills.
-I’ve gone through my fair share of kitchen tools to know exactly what works best and why.
+I’ve been baking for as long as I can remember; it runs in my family.
+I’ve gone through my fair share of kitchen tools and know exactly what works best and why.
 I have enough gadgets for, like, 17 kitchens.
-And a ton of it isn’t even used!
+And a lot of it isn’t even used!
 So I understand which kitchen tools a baker truly needs and which kitchen tools a baker can get away without having.

-That being said, let me show you which kitchen tools are my most-loved.
+Consider this your one stop shop for stocking a baker’s kitchen, narrowed down to the 14 most essential tools.
+These are my most loved kitchen tools.
 If you’re a new baker looking to stock your kitchen, a bride looking to register for new baking items (congrats!), or an experienced baker interested in trying different products or brands, this list is for you.

 2. HAND MIXER